pcdv/flak/README.md

  * error handlers
  * HTTP redirection
  * pluggable user authentication
- * direct serving of static resources from directory or jar
+ * direct serving of static resources from a directory or jar
  * HTTPS support (experimental)
  * ...